 When it comes to making a crime drama in an urban setting, there’s a hell of a lot of cliches to avoid.
 While stereotypical hood characters run riot in this film, first-time director Malik Vitthal manages to skirt the biggest cliche of them all, by having its main protagonist reject that one last job.

-Yes, Bambi really wants to turns his life around and get his son out of their violent neighbourhood.
+Yes, Bambi really wants to turn his life around and get his son out of their violent neighbourhood.
 He’s driven by morals and is a keen writer, eager to get a story published.
 I really liked how his film never goes in the direction you expect.

 Bambi could take the easy way out, as a window of opportunity to make illegal cash opens in front of him.
 His horrible uncle Shrimp (Glenn Plummer) is a hardened criminal and a problem in Bambi’s life.
 The film is essentially a showcase for Boyega, who delivers a quality performance.
 From hard-hitting and poignant drama, he is convincing in all parts.

 An authentic vision

 Just like Boyega’s performance, Vitthal’s film has very naturalistic direction.
 I’ve never stepped foot in LA, but it’s easy to get immersed in this detailed world, from wailing sirens and barking dogs, and the various people wandering the streets.

 This inner city neighbourhood feels very distinct and real.
 Vitthal doesn’t hold back in showing us an economically deprived section of LA.
 It’s portrayed like a constant nightmare, which Bambi is desperate to escape.
 You can’t help but feel really sorry for the guy, especially since he’s raising a child with no mother on the scene, so his son is completely dependent on him.